bhavesh-chaudhari/complainger/README.md

 - ORM - [Prisma](https://www.prisma.io/)
 - Database - [PostgreSQL](https://www.postgresql.org/)

-**NB:** One can build the same project without using express.js for api routes since Next.js API Routes are sufficient for this app's requirement.
-If you want to know my reason to use this setup then [read this](./docs/the-decision-to-use-expressjs-over-nextjs-api-routes-alone.md).

 ## Roadmap

 Since this is a hobby project, I have limited time to work on it.
 So I am trying to build this project incrementally.
 Given below is a rough roadmap I intend to follow.